Tufte-LaTeX/tufte-latex/README.txt

 Hi,

-Welcome to the beginnings of Tufte LaTeX package to help you produce Tufte style handouts, reports, and notes.
+Welcome to the beginnings of Tufte LaTeX package to help you produce Tufte-style handouts, reports, and notes.

 == Quick Start